leolelego/Brickie-iOS/README.md

 ## Open Source, Technologies and Privacy

-As this project is a side project I decided to use the last new tech made by Apple to do it.
+As this project is a side project I decided to use the last tech made by Apple (2020) to do it.
 So it's full of SwiftUI, Combine and SDKs are powered by Swift Package Manager.

 This project is Open source and I will love you to give me help to imporve this app.
 If you knows some Swift and iOS things, feel free to fork and make any PR!
 I will review them with pleasure.
-Please don't copy this app, I do open-source to offert something create to LEGO fans like me, the app is free, so help to make it awesome!
+Please don't copy this app, I do open-source to offert something to LEGO fans like me, the app is free, so help to make it awesome!

 You don't know sh*t about iOS, no worries, tell me any ideas you have thought a **Github Issue** and I will do my best if it's revelant!

+### Download the app

+- Download the app on the [App Store](https://apps.apple.com/gb/app/brickie-brickset-companion/id1512743668)
+- Participate by beta testing using [TestFlight](https://testflight.apple.com/join/9IE197Mt) (available)

 ### Privacy Policy